one-among-us/data/people/Katerina/page.en.md

 She suffered from domestic violence in her childhood.
 After her parents' divorce, she lived with her mother.
 But their relationship worsened since she told her about her transgender identity.

 According to her friends, although she was sometimes conceited, but she was amiable to her friends.
 When she was together with friends, she was very happy and energetic.
 She "adopted" a lovely child as her daughter, and always cared about her life.
+In September, she sent a present to her partner.
+It's a composite bow kit.

 Unfortunately, Katerina was threaten by her family during a period at home.
 Under the huge pressure, she finally let herself loose.